-When high school students apply to college, their high schools submit documents to support their application.
+When high school students apply to college, their high school counselors submit documents to support their application.
 Typically, these include a transcript and a school profile, as well as a counselor recommendation.

-Even though homeschool students may not have had classes in a traditional classroom setting, colleges still want an academic history to base an admissions decision on.
-Home educators can submit documents to describe the academic experience their student had – even if it included a mix of work done at home, in co-ops or support groups, or at local colleges.
-College admissions requirements for homeschoolers can usually be met with a transcript, course descriptions, school profile, and counselor recommendation.
+Even though homeschool students may not attend a traditional brick and mortar school, colleges still want an academic history to base an admissions decision on.
+Home educators should submit documents to describe their student’s academic experience – even if it included a mix of work done at home, in co-ops or support groups, or at local colleges.
+I recommend that homeschoolers consider preparing four key documents for college applications: a transcript, course descriptions, a school profile, and a counselor recommendation.